Unraveling Strings in Visual C++

 type conversion operators to both kinds of strings.
 As noted earlier, the type

-conversion operator for wide character strings actually returns a BSTR
+conversion operator for wide character strings actually returns a BSTR.

 Therefore you can pass or receive a

-as an ANSI string or a BSTR
+_bstr_t as an ANSI string or a BSTR.

 Conclusion